-An organisational chart has become a must-have tool to understand how a company is structured.
+An organisational chart (Org Chart) has become a must-have tool to understand how a company is structured.
 Not only does it give everyone an idea of their place in the corporation, but it also allows us to make better decisions when it comes to distributing resources and tasks.

 In other words, it is a graphical representation of a company’s structure, showing the different hierarchies and levels within the organisation.